Bragging Rights (2010): Storylines

-The main rivalry from SmackDown involved the World Heavyweight Champion Kane against his (kayfabe) half-brother The Undertaker in a Buried Alive match for the World Heavyweight Championship.
+The main rivalry from SmackDown involved Kane against his (kayfabe) half-brother The Undertaker in a Buried Alive match for Kane's World Heavyweight Championship.
 At Hell in a Cell, Paul Bearer, who was with The Undertaker during the Hell in a Cell match against Kane, betrayed The Undertaker giving the victory to Kane once again.
 Two weeks later on SmackDown, Bearer issued one more challenge to The Undertaker in a Buried Alive match.
 Later that night, The Undertaker accepted the match and taunted Kane with his own pyrotechnics.

 Another rivalry from SmackDown revolved around the Divas Championship.
 Michelle McCool and Layla were the self professed "Co-Divas Champions" heading into the event, where one of them would face challenger Natalya.
 It was announced on the October 22 episode of SmackDown that Layla would be the one to face Natalya at Bragging Rights, with the Divas Championship on the line.